Skip to main content

 Background / Explanation

-Out of the box the pipelines-root.yml file comes with several sample custom actions.
-Here is an example of the pre-provision new account custom hook:
+The pipelines-root.yml file includes several sample custom actions by default.
+Below is an example of the pre-provision new account custom hook:

 - name: Checkout Pipelines Actions